Ask a doctor about a prescription for MIRTAZAPINE CINFA 15 mg FILM-COATED TABLETS

 If you take more mirtazapine cinfa than you should

-→If you or someone takes too much mirtazapine, consult a doctor immediately.
+→ If you or someone else takes too much mirtazapine, consult a doctor immediately.

-→Stop taking mirtazapine only if you consult your doctor.
+→ Only stop taking mirtazapine if you have consulted your doctor.

-If you stop it too soon, depression may reappear.
+If you stop too soon, depression may recur.
 When you feel better, talk to your doctor.
 Your doctor will decide when you can stop treatment.

-Do not stop taking mirtazapine abruptly, even when depression has disappeared.
-If you stop taking mirtazapine abruptly, you may feel sick, dizzy, agitated, or anxious and have headaches.
+Do not stop taking mirtazapine abruptly, even if depression has disappeared.
+If you stop taking mirtazapine abruptly, you may feel unwell, dizzy, agitated, or anxious and have headaches.
 These symptoms can be avoided by gradually stopping treatment.
-Your doctor will indicate how to gradually reduce the dose.
+Your doctor will tell you how to gradually decrease the dose.

-If you experience any of the following serious side effects, stop taking mirtazapine and immediately inform your doctor.
+If you experience any of the following serious adverse effects, stop taking mirtazapine and inform your doctor immediately.

 Rare(may affect up to 1 in 1,000 patients):